jbekesi/MLNAjb/README.md

 This function returns a community visualization stored in your code's path as a file named 'community_detection.html'.
 Open this file, interact with the community graph and see which relationships exist between differnet nodes consisiting of the extracted entities and the entities defined by the user.
 You can change the title of the .html file, its size, and the colors of its font and background in the function.

-Remember, the 'detect_community' function looks at all the texts you have stored in the 'text_df' dataframe.
+The `detect_community` function looks at all the texts you have stored in the 'text_df' dataframe.

-If you notice wrong or double spellings of a certain word or entity name and want to change them, run the 'user_dict' function again and complement your personalized user dictionary accordingly.
+If you notice wrong or double spellings of a certain word or entity name and want to change them, run the `user_dict` function again and complement your personalized user dictionary accordingly.

 7. **Visualize network relations**